 The Fed is already backpedalling from the strong stance they took last year.
-It is hot money that saved this market by creating an illusion of stability, and it’s only hot money that can maintain this illusion.
-The Fed is fully aware of this, they have two options, maintain an environment that propels companies to take on more debt and use this money to purchase even larger amounts of their shares; this artificially boosts the EPS and also helps drive the market as the funds corporations are allocating to share buybacks is monstrous.
-In fact, it is set to surge over $1 trillion in 2016; a sum that is larger than the GDP of many nations.
-The second option is to take an even more aggressive stance and come out with another stimulus program.
+Hot money saved this market by creating an illusion of stability, and it’s only hot money that can maintain this illusion.
+The Fed is fully aware of this.
+They have two options: maintain an environment that propels companies to take on more debt and use this money to purchase even larger amounts of their shares; this artificially boosts the EPS and also helps drive the market as the funds corporations are allocating to share buybacks is monstrous.
+In fact, it is set to surge over $1 trillion in 2016, a sum larger than many nations’ GDP.
+The second option is to take an even more aggressive stance and create another stimulus program.

 Other articles